1 Week Georgia Itinerary for the Arts, Food & Wine Lover

 Signagi is a charming city to explore by foot.
 You'll discover wineries, markets and cute cafes and restaurants in the tiny streets.

-Check out our Top 9 things to do in Signagi here.
+See our list of the top 9 things to do in Signagi.

 The Terrace Signagi

-These three spots were our favourite places to hang out and eat.
-Make sure to make a reservation for Pheasant's Tears in advance.
+These two spots were our favourite to hang out and eat:

-• Best for the view and to watch the sunset: The Terrace
+• The Terrace - best for the view and to watch the sunset

 Best wineries to visit in Signagi